project-sora/sora-editor-docs/docs/guide/editor-overview.md

 outline: deep
 ---
 # Overview
-SoraEditor is an Android View library for editting code, with instant syntax-highlight and real-time auto-completion support.
+Sora Editor is an Android View library for editting code, with instant syntax-highlight and real-time auto-completion support.

 The editor is desgined to be effective, smoooth and pluggable, and you can easily start a code editting app by integrating our library into your project.